goodmattg/goodmattg.github.io/content/posts/Theory-Of-Probability-Chapter-1.md

 ### Retrospect (03/27/21)

 _I remember this time in my life clearly.
 It was a mental high point and a physical low point.
 Unsurprisingly, I only made it through two chapters.
-Theoretical probability is not my strength, and I found this material impossible to work through without peer feedback.
+Theoretical probability is hard, and I found this material impossible to work through without peer feedback.
 Life is meant to be lived; I don't feel the pressure to take on masochistic intellectual challenges anymore._

 ## A _gedanken_ experiment